ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 As adoption by the communities in various development domains grows, so too does Rust's suitability for and usability in those domains.

 If memory safety bugs form the bulk of the bugs historically in your bug tracking system or tend to be the ones that have had the most serious repercussions, as was the case for the Mozilla Firefox web browser that lead to the creation of Rust in the first place, then Rust will help you by putting it’s thumb on the scale as you code, forcing you to address these concerns as you go.
-The cost to you will be proveability constraints that you will be have to get used to/live with and some of these constraints will be the somewhat artificial/arbitrary consequences of the language design team not yet having time to figure out how to relax these constraints.
+The cost to you will be proveability constraints that you will be have to get used to/live with and some of these constraints will be the somewhat artificial/arbitrary consequences of the language design community not yet having time to figure out how to elegantly work within these constraints.

 If memory safety bugs are *not* a dominant source of defects in your system, the decision becomes more complex.
-Adoption of Rust for business or mission critical projects should be done cautiously and with eyes wide open.
+Adoption of Rust for business or mission critical projects should be done cautiously.
 Perhaps, preceded by pilot projects to evaluate whether it's pain points are serious issues in your environment or not.